WorldBrain/Legacy-Research-Engine/README.md

 ## License

-Currently the tool is released under GPL-3, as this has been the license of *Falcon*.
+Currently the (Re)search-Engine is released under GPL-3, as this has been the license of *Falcon*.
 We aim to release it under a more liberal license as soon as we have replaced all the code from the original Falcon tool.

 Our goal is to provide a set of reusable libraries, so that this client can be adapted to as many work-flows as possible.